-- 1. Ensure that you already have already installed the databases that you need for the server role. - 2.
-Ensure that the database names contain the prefixes that you are going to use for this deployment. - 3.
+- 1. Ensure that you already have already installed the databases that you need for the server role. - Ensure that the database names contain the prefixes that you are going to use for this deployment. - 3.
 In the Powershell deployment command, enter all the required parameters. - 4.
 In the c:\resourcefiles\Role-Remote.json file, ensure that the SIFVersion parameter matches the latest version of SIF. - 5.
-In the Powershell deployment command, enter following parameter in the corresponding config files:
+In the Powershell deployment command, enter following parameter in the corresponding config files: - SkipDatabaseInstallation: true - 6.
+Pass the database user names and passwords, for example: